Kids don’t like to sit still, so motivating them to do important chores can sometimes feel like a burden.

-This way, cleaning can be seen as a group activity (and not just another terrible chore set by mum and dad).
+This way, we can see cleaning as a group activity (and not just another terrible chore set by mum and dad).

-As part of this process, little ones should be thanked and complimented when participating.
+Little ones should be thanked and complimented when participating in this process.

-This is true for all of us – people of any age feel better when they’re recognized for doing a great job.
+This is true for everyone—people of any age feel better when they’re recognized for doing a great job.

 Introduce Negative Consequences

-Let’s say a child is asked to clean up their toys.
+Let’s say we ask a child to clean up their toys.

-However, if there’s also a consequence – “clean up your toys, or you can’t play with them later,” for instance – there’s extra motivation.
+However, if there’s also a consequence, like “clean up your toys, or you can’t play with them later,” there’s extra motivation.

-This way, children will start to see cleaning as something that needs to be done, not just when they want something.
+This way, children will see cleaning as something that needs to be done, not just when they want something.